With the latest installment of the Wrong Turn franchise now available to rent, here’s a rundown of all the movies, ranked from worst to best.

 Full review: A Solid Slasher Film For Genre Fans

-The latest instalment to the franchise almost hits the top spot, but in second place, we have Wrong Turn (2021), a new and exciting take on the Wrong Turn films which could be a make or break for fans of the rest of the series.
+The latest instalment to the franchise almost hits the top spot, but in second place, we have Wrong Turn (2021), a new and exciting take on the Wrong Turn movies which could be a make or break for fans of the rest of the series.
 I’d suggest going into this one blind and not reading up anything about it, as you could be pleasantly surprised.
 Written by Alan B. McElroy, who also wrote the original Wrong Turn, the film brings to the table a cannibal-less movie.
 “A Wrong Turn film without cannibals?”
 That’s what I first thought when watching it, but alas, a group of friends (Charlotte Vega, Adain Bradley, Dylan McTee, Emma Dumont, Vardaan Arora and Adrian Favela) are still being hunted in the woods, just this time, with stronger character development and no unnecessary gore.
 It’s a real step up from the sequels, like the Halloween (2018) remake a couple of years back.
-It’s a great addition to the already great series of films, and I would 100% recommend it, even if you haven’t seen any of the other Wrong Turn films.
+It’s a great addition to the already great series of films, and I would 100% recommend it, even if you haven’t seen any of the other Wrong Turn movies.

 1. WRONG TURN